hamedasgari20/python-books/essential-guide-llmops/notes.md

 ## 🧠 LLMOPS Project: Fine-Tuning and Deploying an LLM for ChatBot

-This project demonstrates a simple LLMOps pipeline for training, automating, and deploying a Large Language Model (LLM) tailored to answer Python-related questions from Stack Overflow.
+This project demonstrates a simple LLMOps pipeline for training, automating, and deploying a Large Language Model (LLM)

-This project is divided into three main sections:
+This project is divided into some main sections:

-### Data Preparation
-Extract relevant question-answer pairs from the Stack Overflow Public Dataset on BigQuery, prepare them for training, and split into train and evaluation sets.

 ### Automation Pipeline
-Create a Pipelines workflow to automate the fine-tuning of an open-source LLM using the prepared dataset and pushing the trained model to Huggingface.
+Create a Pipelines workflow to automate the fine-tuning of an open-source LLM using the prepared dataset.

-### Inference with safety control
+### Inference

-Deploy the fine-tuned model via a REST API using FastAPI.
+Deploy the fine-tuned model via Streamlit.

 ## Future research